 Due Fogli Poster

-There’s barely a trace of any promotional material available which suggests it may have had an extremely limited distribution deal, perhaps only in a few select regions of Italy.
-Curiously, the original censor submission lists an alternative title Bacio di Giuda / Judas’ Kiss – this could either be a preproduction title or a re-release title.
+Curiously, the official censor report lists an alternative title Bacio di Giuda / Judas’ Kiss – this could either be a pre-production title or a re-release title.

 Director Gianni Vernuccio

 Born in Cairo, Egypt, Gianni Vernuccio relocated to Rome to study directing at the Centro Sperimentale di Cinematografia.
 Following his graduation he went to work at the Istituto Luce where he started out editing short films and documentaries, eventually becoming a documentary director.

 In 1944 he started working on feature film editing for a number of features produced at Cinevillagio.
 Essentially Milan’s answer to Rome’s Cinecitta, this short-lived studio was tasked with producing 20 films a year but was plagued with difficulties in a post-war Italy still very much in a state of disarray and the studio closed its doors not long after they had opened.